tanersener/ffmpeg-video-slideshow-scripts/transition_video_scripts/README.md

 Each script in this section demonstrates a different transition animation.

-Both images and videos are supported as input.
+Both images and videos (with or without audio) are supported as input.

 Please note that sample animations used in this page are low in quality and does not represent full functionality of the scripts.